vanlanjr/cs347-project2/README.md

 -  Our front end client source code is on a Git repository

 14. Your front-end client must be available through the URL https://project2.YOUR-DOMAIN-NAME.
 It must be served out via HTTPS over port 443.
 If visitors access your client through port 80, they must be redirected automatically to port 443.
 The configuration is very similar to that of project 1.
--
+- This project is served out through https://project2.jvfunweb.me.
+When users try to access it through port 80, they are automatically redirected to port 443.

 15. Your app will store its data long-term in a relational database.
 There’s nothing wrong with NoSQL databases like MongoDB, but they are intentionally outlawed to align our focus and to give us more experience with relational databases.
 Your database need not have multiple tables.
-- We store our recipes data in an SQL database
+- We store our recipes data in a mysql SQL database that is downloaded on our droplet.

 16. You will provide an Express-based web service for interacting with the database.
 The service must only be directly accessible from your droplet, and not from outside.
 Use ufw to block all ports but the ones you need for SSH and your allowed web servers.
 -

 17. The web service must communicate send and receive complex data as JSON.
-- We send our recipe data as JSON.
+- We send our recipe data as JSON through the web service api.

 18. The endpoints of the web service and any parameters should be appropriately named.
 - We appropriately named our endpoints.
 For example, for adding a new recipe, the endpoint is '/recipe/new'.
+For acccessing a recipe, the endpoint is '/recipe/:id'.

 19. The web service must support cross-origin resource sharing.
--
+- The web service supports cors by calling the package and using the proper functions.

 20. Your web service must be started using a process manager like pm2 so that it stays running.
-- This is true.
-The web service uses pm2 so that it is always running.
+- The web service is started and managed using pm2 so that it is always running.

 21. You will create an Nginx server that allows global, encrypted access to your web service.
-- This is true.
-I created a Nginx server on my dropelt that is used to access the web service.
+- I created a Nginx server on my dropelt that is used to access the web service.

 22. Your back-end must be stored in a separate Git repository that you have shared with your instructor.
 On GitHub, GitLab, and Bitbucket, share with the user twodee.
-- Our database back end server is in a git repository separate from our client.
+- Our database back end server is in a GitHub repository separate from our client.
 It is shared with the instructor.

 # Getting Started with Create React App